Paint Correction Ford FG XR6 Turbo

 Paint Correction On Ford XR6 Turbo

 This Ford XR6 was a typical example of a cut n polish gone terribly wrong.
-It’s always car like this that need paint correction to bring them back up and it’s always usually a Professional paint correction detailer that only deliver it
+It’s always car like this that need paint correction to bring them back up and it’s always usually a Professional car detailer that only delivers it

 Absolutely covered in swirls holograms and some rather deep scratches this had to have at the very least some serious paint correction just to make it look good.